-Our best cybersecurity and privacy protection to secure your users, devices, and applications from malware, phishing, ransomware, and advanced cyberattacks.
+Help secure your business data, devices, and applications from malware, phishing, ransomware, and other advanced cyberattacks.

 I have a small business with only a few computers.
 Can I install Avast free consumer antivirus on those computers instead?

 If you're a business that handles customer data or has servers, then you need more than what our free consumer antivirus offers.
 Avast Business solutions offer advanced security, privacy, and productivity features to give your employees total digital privacy, security, and unparalleled productivity.
 They also come with an online management platform to provide real-time visibility of threats, comprehensive reporting, and remote management capabilities from a single platform.

 Avast free consumer antivirus, Avast One, and Premium Security are intended for private, personal, and non-commercial use only.
 If you would like to use Avast in a business, commercial, non-profit, or government organization, we recommend trying Avast Business solutions.

 For more information, please review our Avast End-User License Agreement (EULA).

 How do Avast Small Business Cybersecurity Solutions protect businesses against cyberthreats?

 All of our products include our next-generation antivirus for businesses designed to prevent, search for, detect, and remove malware and other malicious software (worms, trojans, adware, spyware, and more).
 We protect millions of businesses worldwide by using the industry’s best prevention, detection, blocking capabilities, machine learning, advanced heuristics, advanced anti-exploit, and other Avast proprietary techniques.

 To protect users, Avast detects and immediately reports any suspicious files or behavior.
 This state-of-the-art infrastructure and access to an immense amount of security data gathered from millions of devices around the globe gives us one of the largest, most advanced threat-detection networks in the world.
 Plus, it allows us to provide unrivaled zero-day protection.